DEVDEER/DoctorFlox/README.md

 ## Introduction
 DoctorFlox is a lightweight MVVM library for .NET.
 It is taking a lot of code and ideas from [MVVM Light Toolkit](http://www.mvvmlight.net/) by Laurant Bugnion because the latter is not maintained anymore.
 We also took ideas and code from [Prism](https://github.com/PrismLibrary/Prism) because they told us that WPF is not in their focus anymore (see this [Issue](https://github.com/PrismLibrary/Prism/issues/1211)).

 We polished the source code and got rid of the Silverlight and DotnetFx components.
-We concentrate on the full .NET Framework currently.
-Future releases might involve .NET Core components too.
+We developed the logic targetting .NET Standard 2.0 which means, that we currently support the following targets in principle:

+- .NET Frameworkwork 4.6.1+
+- .NET Core 2.0+
+- Mono 5.4+
+- Xamarin.iOS 10.14+
+- UWP 10.0.16299+

+DoctorFlox needs references to certain libs which currently means that the project is targetting WPF-projects only!

 ## DoctorFlox?